 Every child in SCBCS is covered by the Diocesan insurance plan for the hours he/she is under school supervision.
-This does not extend to students on campus when school is out and not part of a school-sponsored event.
+This does not extend to students who come on campus when school is out and not part of a school-sponsored event.

-Students in the Aftercare Program must pay an additional fee to cover the hours they participate in it.
-The insurance fee will be assessed after they have used the Aftercare Program's services for at least two days.
+Students in the Aftercare Program must pay an additional fee to cover the hours they participate in this program.
+The insurance fee will be assessed after using the services of the Aftercare Program for at least two days.